-- 4.1 This guide covers the collection and comparison of spectra from the UV, VIS, and NIR ranges obtained from - colored fibers and can be applied to different models of microspectrophotometers (MSPs).
-This guide is not meant - to be the first step in the process of a fiber examination. - 4.2 Microspectrophotometric examinations typically occur in the visible spectral region (~380 to 780 nm), where - 68 information about the visible color of a sample is found.
-Some MSP systems are also able to analyze the NIR (~780 - 69 to 1100 nm).
-For UV-configured systems, analysis in the UV region (~190 to 380 nm) can provide additional - information about UV absorbers that may be in or on a fiber.
-The spectrum of fluorescence emission (UV and - visible excitation with UV to NIR emission) can also be captured. - 4.3 MSP systems are generally used in fiber analyses because comparisons are typically conducted at the individual - fiber level.
-Additionally, it is a minimally destructive, highly discriminatory technique. - 4.4 Fiber color is usually measured in transmittance, as light is transmitted through an individual fiber.
-The fraction - of light transmitted or absorbed by the fiber at each wavelength is recorded relative to the amount of light - transmitted through a control (blank) portion of the preparation.
-This transmittance spectrum can be plotted as either - percent transmittance or absorbance.
+4.1 This guide covers the collection and comparison of spectra from the UV, VIS, and NIR ranges obtained from fibers and can be applied to different models of microspectrophotometers (MSPs).
+This guide is not meant to be the first step in the process of a fiber examination.
+(Refer to the Standard Guide for Forensic Examination of Fibers).

+4.2 Microspectrophotometric examinations typically occur in the visible spectral region (~380 to780 nm), where information about the visible color of a sample is found.
+Some MSP systems are also able to analyze the NIR region (~780 to 1100 nm).
+For UV-configured systems, analysis in the UV region (~190 to 380 nm) can provide additional information about UV absorbers that may be in or on a fiber.
+The spectrum of fluorescence emission (UV and visible excitation with UV to NIR emission) can also be captured.

+4.3 MSP systems are generally used in fiber analyses because comparisons are typically conducted at the individual fiber level.
+Additionally, microspectrophotometry is a minimally destructive, highly discriminatory technique.

+4.4 Fiber color is usually measured in transmittance, as light is transmitted through an individual fiber.
+The fraction of light transmitted or absorbed by the fiber at each wavelength is recorded relative to the amount of light transmitted through a control (blank) portion of the preparation.
+This transmittance spectrum can be plotted as either percent transmittance or absorbance.